 south of the route 203 turnoff for Mammoth Lakes, CA. Convict Lake Road is opposite the Mammoth Lakes

 Airport.
 The lake is just two miles west of Highway 395.

 Convict Lake (168 acres) at 7,580' is a very clear-water lake developed by a

 moraine dam created from retreating glaciers.
 The bottom is composed of granitic boulders with

-sand/gravelwith an average depth of 100 feet.
+sand/gravel with an average depth of 100 feet and the deepest areas up to 140 feet.
 There is little aquatic vegetation and the water is slightly acidic.
 The lake had a reputation for big Browns but these have become much less numerous in recent years.
 There are plenty of

-Rainbow planters near the boat jetty and along the southeastern shoreline as 43,000 are planted annually on a weekly basis, some can
+Rainbow planters near the boat jetty and along the southeastern shoreline as 43,000 are planted annually on a weekly basis.
+The larger fish

 hang out in the deeper water on the southern shore beyond the end of the road.
 The Lake record for Rainbows is 13 Lbs.
 7 oz.
 A good place to fish is the